justin-mbca/enterprise-ai-workflows/project2-mlops-pipeline/README-CODESPACES.md

 # Project 2: Run in GitHub Codespaces (Free-tier friendly)

-This guide shows how to run the full MLOps stack (Docker Compose) in GitHub Codespaces using a Dev Container that includes Docker-in-Docker.
+This guide shows how to run the MLOps stack in GitHub Codespaces.
+If Docker Compose fails (recovery mode), use the no-Docker fallback script.

 ## Quickstart